 What quantity of amino acids do we need from protein?

 A generally accepted dietary recommendation is for the average person to eat around 0.7g of protein per kg of body weight.
-A bit more if you’re exercising regularly and perhaps looking to bulk up.
-In addition to eating the correct amount of protein, this protein should also contain the correct amounts of amino acids needed by the human body.
-This is so you don’t become nutritionally deficient, and then need to supplement and eat a higher quantity of protein than is considered part of a ‘normal’ diet.
+A bit more is needed if you’re exercising regularly, or looking to bulk up.
+In addition to eating the correct amount of protein, this protein must contain the correct amounts of amino acids needed by the human body.

 |EAA type||WHO guide EAA content g/100g||WHO guide, EAA intake, g/kg body mass|